Quantum groups and Nichols algebras acting on conformal field theories: Applications to the Logarithmic Kazhdan-Lusztig Correspondence

+On the other hand the author would like to extend the original question to pointed Hopf algebras and beyond.
+The following ultimate goal is probably very hard: \begin{problem} Construct for every modular tensor category $\mathcal{C}$ at least one vertex algebra $\W$, such that its representation category is the given modular tensor category $\mathcal{C}$. \end{problem} We have still a poor understanding of the classification of semisimple tensor categories.
+On the other hand, we have the successful Andruskiewitsch-Schneider program \cite{AS}, which classifies Hopf algebras $H$ under the assumption that the coradical (maximal cosemisimple subalgebra) $H_0$ is of a given form, and via the classification of all Nichols algebras over $H_0$.
+For example, if $H_0$ is a abelian group ring, then $H$ is a generalization of a quantum group, involving any of the diagonal Nichols algebras classified in \cite{Heck09}.
+These correspond to quantum groups, quantum supergroups and some exotic examples.

+\begin{problem} In this spirit, the following problem might be approachable: For a given class of semisimple modular tensor categories $\mathcal{S}$, and given vertex algebras $\V$ with this representation theory, construct for every modular tensor category $\mathcal{C}$ with semisimple part $\mathcal{S}$ (in some sense) at least one vertex algebra $\W$ with representation category $\mathcal{C}$.

+One could tackle this problem by trying to write $\mathcal{C}$ as the category of Yetter-Drinfeld modules over a Nichols algebra $\B$ inside $\mathcal{S}$.
+Then one could use the realization of $\mathcal{S}$ via $\V$ to define an action of $\B$ on $\V$ via non-local screening operators, using generalizations of the technology developed in this article.
+Then one could hope that the kernel of screenings $\W=\V^\B$ has always a representation theory equivalent to $\mathcal{S}$. \end{problem}

+Compare this to group orbifolds, where the representation category of $\V^G$ is some extension of the representation category of $\V$ by the Drinfeld double of $G$.
+In this analogy, ``orbi\-folding $\V_L$ by a Nichols algebra $\B$'' gives a quantum group with coradical~$L^*/L$.

+\begin{example}[Pointed Hopf algebras with abelian coradical] The case $\mathcal{S}=\mathrm{Vect}_A$ is the setting of \cite{AS}, so we know all respective Hopf algebras in terms of $H_0=\C[A]$ and a known list of diagonal Nichols algebras.
+One might expect, from the explicit formulae, that the only modular tensor categories do arise for Drinfeld doubles of one Nichols algebra.
+In this case we have a realization of $\mathcal{S}$ via lattice vertex algebras, and the result of this paper realizes any diagonal Nichols algebras as algebras of screenings over these vertex algebras.
+We calculated a list of corresponding lattices in \cite{FL19}, following \cite{ST}. \end{example}

-The author proposes to extend the question to more and more general Hopf algebras.
-In essence, the ideal picture would be for each modular tensor category a realizing LCFT.
-The impression is that this can only work though existing classification on the Hopf algebra side: For example \cite{AS} shows that every finite-dimensional \emph{pointed} Hopf algebra over an abelian groupring looks like a quantum group, but one has additionally the possibilties of other diagonal Nichols algebras.
-One step further, the author has in \cite{Len12}\cite{Len14} constructed non-diagonal Nichols algebras by a \emph{folding procedure} and \cite{HV} show that these are essentially all such Nichols algebras (probably the only ones leading to nontrivial modular tensor categories).
-The authors conjectures
+One step further, the author has in \cite{Len12}\cite{Len14} constructed non-diagonal Nichols algebras by \emph{folding} and \cite{HV} show they are essentially all such Nichols algebras (and probably the only ones leading to modular tensor categories besides Drinfeld doubles).